 This UK bank guide explains banking in the UK for foreign residents, looking at what is available in terms of ban account options and services provided.

-The UK has long been one of the major financial centers of Europe and residents have a number of different banks to choose from, each offering various packages tailored towards different customer groups, from students to those looking to save for their retirement.
-This guide from HSBC, one of the biggest banks in the UK, explains the ins and outs of banking in the UK and what to expect as an expat resident.
+The UK has long been one of the major financial centers of Europe.
+Residents have a number of different banks to choose from, each offering various packages tailored towards different customer groups, from students in the UK to those looking to save for their retirement in Britain.
+This guide from HSBC, one of the UK’s biggest banks, explains banking in the UK and what to expect as an expat resident.

 This guide to banking in the UK includes sections on:

 - Opening a bank account in the UK

 - Offshore banking in the UK

 - Banking security and fraud in the UK